Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Penalties for Commercial DUI in Florida

-Some of the most serious consequences for a commercial DUI are related to your job.
-If you are arrested for being under the influence while operating a commercial vehicle, you automatically are required to adhere to a 24-hour out-of-service period.
-This means you cannot operate your vehicle, which could have repercussions with your employer.
+With this offense, the most profound consequences for a Commercial DUI are related to the job.
+Florida Statute Section 322.62(2)(a) explains that if you are arrested for DUI while operating a commercial vehicle, you automatically are required to adhere to a 24-hour out-of-service period.
+That means you cannot operate your vehicle, which could have repercussions for your employer.

-• Driving a motor vehicle while under the influence of alcohol or a controlled substance
+1. Driving a motor vehicle while under the influence of alcohol or controlled substances;

-• Driving a commercial motor vehicle while in possession of a controlled substance
+4. Using a motor vehicle in the commission of a felony;

-Second or subsequent arrests or convictions for the above-referenced situations can result in a permanent disqualification from driving a commercial motor vehicle.
+Second or subsequent convictions for the above-referenced Commercial DUI situations can result in a permanent disqualification from driving a commercial motor vehicle.
 Furthermore, Florida law does not provide for any hardship, business purpose only, or employment purpose only driver’s license to operate a commercial motor vehicle.
 The disqualification acts as a ban on driving a commercial vehicle for any reason during the entire period of disqualification.

 Back to top